inem/make-handbook/modern-make-handbook-en.md

 After a while, the team decided to replace `make db-migrate` with just `make db`, which is impossible to forget.
 Of course, they added `db` to `.PHONY:`, because Rails projects have `db` directory as well.

-So far so good, but on the next day the team decides that they not going to commit `db/schema.rb` anymore, but delegate it to CI system.
+So far so good, but on the next day, the team decides that they not going to commit `db/schema.rb` anymore, but delegate it to the CI system.
 The problem is that Rails generates the new version of `schema.rb` every time you run migrations.

 Not a big problem actually: